Ad hoc prompts extend the system without schema changes

 Open Questions

-• When does an ad hoc instructions note become expensive enough to justify extracting a skill?
-Is "wrote the same kind three times" the right threshold?
+• When does an ad hoc prompt become expensive enough to justify extracting a skill or writing code?
+Is "wrote the same kind three times" the right threshold, or does it depend on how costly a mistake is?

-• Can instructions notes reference skills ("follow the directed reading procedure, but also..."), or does that create confusing layering?
+• Can ad hoc prompts reference skills ("follow the directed reading procedure, but also..."), or does that create confusing layering?

-• How do you discover useful past instructions notes?
+• How do you discover useful past ad hoc prompts?
 They're ephemeral by design, but some patterns are worth finding again.

 Relevant Notes: